RobinWitch/SynTalker/README.md

 ## Download Data

-We provide two ways for getting data, if you want to quickly run this project, you can choose `Download the parsed data directly`, or if you want do build datasets from raw data, you can choose `Download the original raw data`.
+We provide two ways for getting data, if you want to quickly run this project, you can choose `Download the parsed data directly`, or if you want to build datasets from raw data, you can choose `Download the original raw data`.
 - Download the parsed data directly
 ```
 bash bash_cospeech_download.sh